TimeMachine1994/081925-SvelteTweb/SCHEDULE_RECEIPT_FIXES.md

 ### Enhancement 1: Edit Notes Button in Admin Panel
 **Request**: Add ability to edit payment notes for already-paid memorials **Implementation**:
-- Add "Edit Notes" button next to "Paid" status in memorial management table
+- Add "Edit Notes" button next to "Paid" status in event management table
 - Create edit notes modal with textarea for updating payment notes
 - Add API call to update only the payment notes field
 - Available in both desktop table and mobile card views